-Get help and advice
+Get help and advice from UCU

-General issues and common queries
+- General issues and common queries

 Please note that normally Sheffield UCU will only offer its help to UCU members of more than 90 days standing, and is not normally able to provide assistance (including initial advice) to members whose workplace issue has its origins before joining the union.

 However, assistance may be provided to members of less than 90 days standing, and for a workplace issue which has its origins after the date of joining the union in the following circumstances:

 - If a member joins the Union at the earliest opportunity (and in any event no later than 30 days after taking up qualifying employment).

 - If a member did not join the union at the earliest opportunity, we will not provide assistance until the member has made an upfront payment of 12 months’ national and local union subscription, starting from the date of registration of membership (or, if their membership lapsed for any reason, from the date of the restoration of membership).

 Each request for assistance from members of less than 90 days standing will be assessed on its merits, subject to Branch resources, and on a case-by-case basis.
 For example, if there may be issues of collective significance for the Branch.
 In any case, the final decision rests with the SUCU Committee.